ericmann/auto-responsive-screenshots/README.md

 # Auto Responsive Screenshots

-Uses CasperJS to generate screenshots at a series of common browser sizes for a set of URLs.
+Uses PhantomJS to generate screenshots at a series of common browser sizes for a set of URLs.

 Easily used to generate archives.
 Like, for posterity.
 To see what something looked like back in the day.
+Also useful for capturing various pages of a site for QA review.

 Captures full-length images (specifically, the HTML selector)